NAICNO/accelerated_genomics/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
-    ├── data
-    │   ├── external       <- Data from third party sources.
+    ├── data               <- NOTE:  NOT YET IMPLEMENTED │   ├── external          <- Data from third-party sources.
     │   ├── interim           <- Intermediate data that has been transformed.
     │   ├── processed         <- The final, canonical data sets for modeling.
     │   └── raw               <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- *NOTE:  NOT YET IMPLEMENTED (A default Sphinx project; see sphinx-doc.org)* │
-    ├── tools              <- Bioinformativs tools used in NVIDIA Parabricks │
+    ├── tools              <- Bioinformatics tools used in NVIDIA Parabricks │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- *NOTE:  NOT YET IMPLEMENTED (e.g., Jupyter notebooks)* │
+    ├── references         <- *User guide, manuals, and all other explanatory materials* │
+    ├── reports            <- *NOTE:  NOT YET IMPLEMENTED (Generated analysis as HTML, PDF, LaTeX, etc.)*
+    │   └── figures           <- *Generated graphics and figures to be used in reporting* │
     │
-    ├── references         <- User guide, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    |                      *NOTE:  NOT YET IMPLEMENTED*
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- *The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    │                         generated with `pip freeze > requirements.txt`*
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-NOTE:  NOT YET IMPLEMENTED │
+    ├── setup.py           <- *makes project pip installable (pip install -e .) so src can be imported* ├── src                <- *Source code for use in this project.*
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── tox.ini            <- *tox file with settings for running tox; see tox.readthedocs.io*

 --------